boardgameio/boardgame.io/roadmap.md

 - _Areas that need help are marked with **[help needed]**._
 - _Stuff that [nicolodavis@](https://github.com/nicolodavis) is working on is marked with **[N]**._

+The issues below (and some others that are not in this document) are also available on the [v1.0 milestone](https://github.com/nicolodavis/boardgame.io/milestone/2) link.

 ### AI

 - [x] MCTS bot ([issue](https://github.com/nicolodavis/boardgame.io/issues/7#issuecomment-389453032))